Virtua Racing: Sega Mega Drive/Genesis

 Due to the complexity of the Model 1 board, a home console version seemed unlikely, until 1994 when a cartridge design incorporating the Sega Virtua Processor (SVP) on an extra chip was created to enable a version on the Genesis/Mega Drive.
 This chip was extremely expensive to manufacture, leading Sega to price the Genesis version of Virtua Racing unusually high: US$100 in the United States and £70 in the United Kingdom.

 The game renders 9,000 polygons per second with the SVP chip, significantly higher than what the standard Genesis/Mega Drive hardware is capable of.
 It also outperformed Nintendo's rival SuperFX chip for the Super NES.
-The game was incompatible with Majesco Entertainment's re-released Genesis 3 from 1998, and would not work on any Genesis equipped with a Sega 32X.
+The game was incompatible with Majesco's re-released Genesis 3 from 1998, and would not work on any Genesis equipped with a Sega 32X.

 32X

-The Sega 32X version, also known as Virtua Racing Deluxe, was released as launch title for North America in 1994, and then a year later in PAL regions.
+The 32X version, also known as Virtua Racing Deluxe, was released as launch title for North America in 1994, and then a year later in PAL regions.
 It was developed by Sega AM2, and published by Sega under the Sega Sports label.
 It performed a bit more closely to the original arcade version and included two extra cars ("Stock" and "Prototype") as well as two new tracks ("Highland" and "Sand Park").
+It has significantly higher resolution, color depth, framerate, and draw distance compared to the SVP chip version.

-Sega Saturn
+Saturn

-The Sega Saturn version, titled Time Warner Interactive's VR Virtua Racing, and previously known by the working title Virtua Racing Saturn, was released in 1995 and developed and published by Time Warner Interactive.
+The Saturn version, titled Time Warner Interactive's VR Virtua Racing, and previously known by the working title Virtua Racing Saturn, was released in 1995 and developed and published by Time Warner Interactive.
 As the developers lacked the original source code, they had to create this version based on observation of the arcade game.
 The Saturn release has the game soundtrack as standard Red Book audio, which can be listened to in any CD player.
 The Saturn version also includes seven new courses and four new cars, as well as a secret "F-200 Super Car" unlockable via a cheat code, or by placing first in every race with every car.
 Unlike other versions, it features Grand Prix mode, where players drive a series of cars and the tracks to earn points.